 Hey there!
 You’ve made it to the Projects page of my website!
-The below is a collection of projects that I’ve worked on throughout my career as both a two-time entrepreneur and business owner, digital artist and creator.
+The below is a collection of projects that I’ve worked on throughout my career as both a three-time entrepreneur and business owner, digital artist and creator.

 Have questions about any of the below?
 Feel free to email me at cristin.f.grogan [at] gmail [dot] com.